nicholasrwx/CSharp_Design_Patterns/Docs/Iterators/Array Backed Properties Iterator.md

 ### Types participating in this pattern include:

 - **Creature**
 	* The creature type implements the IEnumerable interface of type int and contains several different properties which their values are stored in an array and used to calculate a stats average.
 The properties are Strength, Agility, Intelligence, and AverageStat.
-The backing field is the length of the 3 main properties and is used by AverageState, an Indexer, and the GetEnumerator method so the array can be used in a foreach loop, property values can be accessed individually, or calculated effectively without breaking future changes.
+The backing array length is 3 which is the amount of stat properties contained in the type and is used by AverageState, an Indexer, and the GetEnumerator method so the array can be used in a foreach loop, property values can be accessed individually, or calculated effectively without breaking future changes.
 ### Sources:
 [Design Patterns in C# and .NET - Iterator: Array Backed Properties Iterator](https://www.udemy.com/course/design-patterns-csharp-dotnet/)